EmilyFitzs/starlingtechtest/README.md

 You can run the application directly from Main.kt

+The RoundupController exposes the round-up functionality as an API endpoint.
+It allows clients to make HTTP requests to perform the round-up calculation and transfer funds to the savings goal.
+The controller handles input validation, business logic execution, and error handling, providing a clear and standardized way to interact with the round-up feature.

 # Further Improvements
 Here are some potential areas for further improvement or expansion of the round-up feature:

+- Swagger docs for the API endpoint, using Open API.
 - Error Handling: Enhance error handling to provide more detailed error messages and appropriate HTTP status codes in case of failures or invalid inputs.
 - Logging: Implement comprehensive logging to facilitate troubleshooting and debugging.
 - Automated Deployment: Configure automated deployment pipelines to streamline the deployment process.